-- Passing scores on all sections of the General Knowledge Test.
+- Passing scores on all sections of the General Knowledge Test or GRE.

 - Completion of fingerprinting and background check as required by the school district in which the student is placed.

-- Successful completion of the Practicum/Clinical Education II prior to the beginning of the Level Clinical Education III.
+- Successful completion of the Practicum/Clinical Education II.

-- Completion of an application for the final Clinical Education III is required.
+- Completion of an application for the final Clinical Education III.

 - Completion of all professional education and specialization coursework including the ESOL documentation, prior to Clinical Education III.